 Taxes and Unemployment

-The following steps below will guide you through the tax process when you are unemployed.
+The following steps below will guide you through the tax process when you just lost your job.

 1. Prepare your tax documents

-The first step is to gather the forms you need.
+The first step to take is to gather the forms you need.
 Depending on your unemployment situation, you need to familiarize yourself with the appropriate form to use.

 - Form W-2 – If you were still employed for a portion of the same year you’re filing your taxes, you should have Form W-2.
 This form indicates your income for the year and how much tax you’ve already paid.

-- Form 1099-G – If you have received any unemployment benefits from the government, you’ll be issued a Form 1099-G. This form shows your unemployment compensation, the state or local income tax refunds, credits, or offsets, reemployment trade adjustment assistance (RTAA) payments, taxable grants, and agricultural payments.
+- Form 1099-G – If you have received any unemployment benefits from the government, you’ll receive a Form 1099-G. This form shows your unemployment compensation, the state or local income tax refunds, credits, or offsets, reemployment trade adjustment assistance (RTAA) payments, taxable grants, and agricultural payments.

 2. Report income from other sources

-Whether your earnings come from being a creative freelancer or renting a property, that money is taxable and must be included in your filing.
+Whether your earnings come from being a creative freelancer or renting a property, that money is taxable, and you must include it in your filing.
 Failing to do so may be considered unemployment insurance fraud.

 3. Leverage tax breaks